Netherlands election: PM Rutte's party on track to win most seats | DW | 17.03.2021

-Exit polls put the VVD snagging the most seats in parliament, setting up a potential fourth term in office for Dutch Prime Minister Mark Rutte.
+Exit polls suggest the VVD party will secure the most seats in parliament, setting up a potential fourth term in office for Dutch Prime Minister Mark Rutte.

 Dutch Prime Minister Mark Rutte's VVD party was projected to come out on top in the Netherlands' general election on Wednesday, in a vote overshadowed by the coronavirus pandemic.